Transitional Care Management: Features, Benefits, and Getting Started

 As shown above, the national average for moderately complex care is $167.04 per patient per month, while the rate for high complexity is $236.52.

 When combined with the reduction in associated costs with readmissions and fewer hospital and office visits, providers stand to improve their bottom line.

 As an example, providing moderately complex TCM services for 10 patients in a month can net your practice an additional $1,670 per month, or more than $20,000 per year.

 4. Chronic Care Management (CCM) Is Billable With TCM

 Previously, Medicare would not reimburse for both Chronic Care Management (CCM) and TCM services in the same month.

 This change allows for dual reimbursement for the same patient when “reasonable and necessary."

 When you combine TCM’s financial incentives for providers with the health benefits for the patients, implementing a TCM program becomes an easy decision.

-With our software, you can reduce unnecessary readmissions and increase revenue through features that are simple and intuitive.
+With ThoroughCare's care management software, you can reduce unnecessary readmissions and increase revenue through features that are simple and intuitive.